lesego12/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 File _putchar is a function that replaces the standard library function putchar().

 FILE 8-print_diagsums.c is a function that prints the sum of the two diagonals of a square matrix of integers.

+FILE 100-set_string.c is a function taht sets the value of a pointer to a char.